EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Simulation Results

+We selected the widths and depths of the four monolithic variants in Table~\ref{tab:compute_plus_total_params} to match the per-layer complexity of EqDeepRx; at the $1\times$ and $4\times$ points, the detector uses 6 and 8 residual blocks with per-MIMO-layer widths of 32 and 76, and DenoiseNN widths of 48 and 64.
+Dividing each joint forward-pass cost by $N_T$ gives 0.36 and 1.48 GFLOPs per layer, versus 0.37 and 1.44 GFLOPs for EqDeepRx; the monolithic models contain 346k and 1751k parameters, with no monolithic-specific hyperparameter tuning.

+As shown in Fig.~\ref{fig:monolithic_comparison}, EqDeepRx slightly outperforms the monolithic model at the smaller operating point, while the two are nearly identical at the larger operating point.
+Thus, the layer-independent EqDeepRx design incurs no observable performance penalty relative to the FLOPs-matched monolithic alternative.

 The findings and details regarding the complexity and performance of all the different ML receiver model variants are collected in Table~\ref{tab:compute_plus_total_params}.
-It lists the FLOPS per inference for each ML block, as well as the number of trainable parameters.
+It lists the FLOPs per inference for each ML block, as well as the number of trainable parameters.
 Note that the non-ML receiver elements are not considered in the table, since the focus is on the additional complexity of the ML processing.
+The number of FLOPs reported for each EqDeepRx variant can be considered to represent the additional compute required over the baseline, in order to achieve the associated performance gain.
 Table~\ref{tab:compute_plus_total_params} also shows the SINR required to achieve the target BLER of 10\% in the considered simulation scenario (CDL-C, UE speed of 10--15 m/s, 1 DMRS, MCS 11).
 The primary EqDeepRx architecture has an additional complexity of 0.37 GFLOPs per inference, with most of the complexity residing in the DetectorNN block.
 The most complex architecture evaluated is the monolithic 4x model with a complexity of 1.48 GFLOPs per inference, and it is able to outperform the primary EqDeepRx approach by only 0.5 dB.
 This indicates the proposed EqDeepRx model demonstrates a rather favorable balance between performance and complexity.
+It should be noted that the FLOP counts reported herein should be interpreted solely as theoretical indicators of computational complexity, while corresponding energy consumption and inference latency depend on the underlying hardware implementation.
+Detailed assessments of energy efficiency and latency are better suited to hardware-oriented studies.